Commit451/android-sdk-installer/README.md

 ```shell
 android-sdk-installer
 ```
+If you run `android-sdk-installer` with no `android-sdk-installer.yml` present, the [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager.html) will be installed.

 ## Version
 Version is the SDK Tools version, defaulting to 26.0.2 (3859397).
 The latest version number can be found at the bottom of the page [here](https://developer.android.com/studio/index.html) as a part of the download URL.